AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/referral-offers/create-a-referral-offer.md

    >[!NOTE]
    >
    >On this screen, you can also add a privacy policy link.
-See&nbsp; [Add Your Privacy Policy to a Social App](../../../../product-docs/demand-generation/social/social-functions/add-your-privacy-policy-to-a-social-app.md).
+See  [Add Your Privacy Policy to a Social App](../../../../product-docs/demand-generation/social/social-functions/add-your-privacy-policy-to-a-social-app.md).

 1. Click **Finish.**